Morgan McSweeney: Local Labour organiser

-In 1997, motivated by backing for the Good Friday Agreement, McSweeney joined the Labour Party, and in 2001 he was hired to work as an intern receptionist and in the party's attack and rebuttal unit in Millbank, where he input data into Peter Mandelson's "Excalibur" database.
+In 1997, motivated by backing for the Good Friday Agreement, McSweeney joined the Labour Party, and in 2001 he was hired to work as an intern receptionist and then in the party's attack and rebuttal unit in Millbank, where he input data into Peter Mandelson's "Excalibur" database.
 Alan Milburn dispatched McSweeney to marginal seats to campaign for Labour in the 2005 general election.

-He then moved on to campaign for Steve Reed for the 2006 Lambeth London Borough Council election, working to take control of the council from the Liberal Democrats and Conservatives, gaining a reputation as a "formidable organiser," according to The Guardian.
+He moved on to campaign for Steve Reed for the 2006 Lambeth London Borough Council election, working to take control of the council from the Liberal Democrats and Conservatives, gaining a reputation as a "formidable organiser," according to The Guardian.
 Labour succeeded in the election, gaining the council from a previous Conservative-Liberal Democrat coalition.
 McSweeney simultaneously ran as a council candidate in the 2006 Sutton London Borough Council election, which he lost with 149 votes.
 He then worked as chief of staff for Reed in Lambeth Council.

 From 2008 until 2010, he campaigned with David Evans, Jon Cruddas, Margaret Hodge and Hope not Hate against the British National Party in Barking and Dagenham.
 He worked with the council's leadership, developing communication strategies for the 17 wards in the community including the re-establishment of a duty on residents to keep their front gardens clean, also focusing on patriotism and crime as campaign points.
 This campaign succeeded in the 2010 general election, when Labour defeated the BNP in the borough.
 Cruddas later referred to McSweeney as "the real unsung hero of the whole thing".
 Following Labour's national defeat in the 2010 general election, he became head of the Labour Group Office at the Local Government Association.

 2015 Liz Kendall Labour leadership campaign

 In the 2015 Labour leadership election, McSweeney ran the leadership campaign of Liz Kendall, who came fourth with 4.5% of the vote.
 McSweeney then spent another period in local government.

+In 2017, he formed Labour Together during the Labour Party leadership of Jeremy Corbyn, where he sought to replace Corbyn and to reduce left-wing influence in the party.